Sample questions relating to LendInvest transfer of equity

-- My former wife are planning to get a lawyer in place for a new mortgage with LendInvest.
-Transfer of Equity conveyancing is also neededI have used the different comparison based services and the results are from all over England and Wales.
-Do we need to instruct a conveyancing solicitor local to us?
+- My former wife are seeking to get a lawyer lined up for a new mortgage with LendInvest.
+Transfer of Equity conveyancing is also necessaryI have used the different rating based websites and the results are from all over England and Wales.
+Is it important to have a conveyancing solicitor local to us?

-- LendInvest have just agreed I can take over the mortgage on my home.
-I previously applied for a transfer of equity but presumably there is a transfer of ownership of the title deeds in addition?
+- LendInvest have today agreed I can take over the home loan on my home.
+I had applied for a transfer of equity but is this a transfer of ownership at HMLR on top?

 Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been completed?

-Information to consider in conjunction with the above LendInvest transfer of equity Advice :
+Information to consider in supplemental the above LendInvest transfer of equity information :

 Tax and Legal